bittenbytailfly/Stuarts-Stag-Weekend/README.md

     * Characters must be chosen from an approved list
     * There are to be no duplicates
-    * Every hero must have a corresponding villain

 Trying to arrange this via email was proving problematic (given the distributed nature of people) so I decided to create an application for it.